Please read our most recent Section 48 Inspection Report by clicking on the link below:

 St. David, a 6th-century bishop and monk, is the patron saint of Wales.
 He founded several monastic communities and is often depicted with a dove.
 He was renowned for his wisdom and dedication to the Christian faith.
 His feast day, the 1st of March, is widely celebrated in Wales with parades and cultural events.

-We had a very special Liturgy of the Word to celebrate and welcome the new children who have joined our St Joseph’s family.
-We reflected on the unique light that each child brings and how we all shine brightly together as part of one St Joseph’s community.
+At the beginning of the academic year, we had a very special Liturgy of the Word to celebrate and welcome the new children who have joined our St. Joseph’s family.
+During this, we reflected on the unique light that each child brings and how we all shine brightly together as part of one St Joseph’s community.

 Sister Anne